top of page

 • I will make and play a character who—while potentially flawed—is either (a) actively heroic; or (b) a sociable, cooperative character who inevitably and actively begins growing towards heroism within the first five sessions.

-• The degree to which my character’s backstory becomes part of the adventure is the degree to which I create a compelling backstory and provide it to my DM.
+• The degree to which my character’s backstory becomes part of the adventure depends on the rarity of the adventure I'm playing and the degree to which I create a compelling backstory and provide it to my DM.

 • I will make every reasonable effort to build meaningful short-term and long-term relationships with NPCs, and allow myself to become invested in their lives and goals.